-Families with students in international schools in Switzerland can also find abundant opportunities to promote their children’s education in science and technology, such as the American School in Switzerland (TASIS).
-TASIS seeks to foster students’ natural curiosity and promote learning, preparing students for the demands of universities in the US, the UK and elsewhere as well as competitive job markets ahead.
+Families with students in international schools in Switzerland can also find abundant opportunities to promote their children’s education in science and technology.
+They seek to foster students’ natural curiosity and promote learning, preparing students for the demands of universities in the US, the UK and elsewhere as well as competitive job markets ahead.

 Learning STEM subjects in school brings benefits in all fields